AmaduKamara/book-store/README.md

 👍

-- Thanks to Microverse code reviewers for your reviews.
-Your reviews made my code better and enhanced the look of my capstone project.
+- Thanks to Microverse code reviewers for their reviews.
+Their reviews made my code better and enhanced the look of every project given.
 - Thanks to my coding partners for collaborating with me on this project, giving suggestions and support.
 - And most importantly, thanks, to Microverse for the opportunity given in making me a Professional remote Software developer.
 I am looking forward to becoming a great one.